Finetune Images on Story

 There are several different inference endpoints we can use, each with their own pricing (found at the bottom of the page).
 For this tutorial, I'll be using the /v1/flux-pro-1.1-ultra-finetuned endpoint, which is documented here.

-In our flux.ts file, add the following code:
+In our flux folder, create a finetuneInference.ts file and add the following code:

 finetuneId: string,